“Intelligence is the ability to adapt to change.”

 - Gear and equipment will be regularly cleaned.
 Personal safety gear will have been disinfected (PFDs, wetsuits, spray skirts, SUP leashes, removable sit-on-top kayak seats, and bike helmets) between each use.
 Boats, even after cleaning, may still have sand and/or gravel present due to the nature of its use.

-- Multi-day trip participants will be assigned their own personal-safety gear for use during the trip and will bunk with their chosen/assigned social cohorts (tent/room).
+- Multi-day trip participants will be assigned their own personal-safety gear for use during the trip.
+Most of the time, participants will bunk with their chosen/assigned social cohorts (tent/room).
+If bunking with people outside of your personal cohort, please notify Wood & Waters if you develop COVID after your activity.

 - If our physical indoor space(s) or vehicle(s) have been the site of a recent known exposure, we will thoroughly air the space out and/or disinfect surfaces (as feasible).
 Outdoor open-air venues will not require this measure.